Sequences of All-Time:

 d.
 Luis Buñuel, Salvador Dali

-This shocking, and provocative surrealistic film of the 1920s avant-garde movement, only 17 minutes long, was filled with irrational, freely-associated and shocking images without any sense of logical continuity or narrative, to produce powerful effects due to the editing.
+This shocking, and provocative surrealistic film of the 1920s avant-garde movement, only 17 minutes long, was filled with irrational, freely-associated and shocking images juxtaposed without any sense of logical continuity or narrative, to produce powerful effects due to the editing.

 It was banned in various countries, mostly for its infamous eyeball razor-slashing scene in the opening.

 After a title card reading: "Once upon a time," a middle-aged "husband" (Luis Buñuel) sharpened his razor and then held his "wife" (Simone Mareuil) as he slit her eye with the cutting instrument.

 [Note: a dead calf's eye was cut in the scene.]